clan-lol/clan-core/docs/_internal/use-cases/02-join-network.md

 ### Story 1: Joining a private network

-Alice' son Bob has never heard of cLAN, but receives an invitation URL from Alice who already set up private cLAN network for her family.
+Alice' son Bob has never heard of Clan, but receives an invitation URL from Alice who already set up private Clan network for her family.

-Bob opens the invitation link and lands on the cLAN website.
-He quickly learns about what cLAN is and can see that the invitation is for a private network of his family that hosts a number of services, like a private voice chat and a photo sharing platform.
+Bob opens the invitation link and lands on the Clan website.
+He quickly learns about what Clan is and can see that the invitation is for a private network of his family that hosts a number of services, like a private voice chat and a photo sharing platform.

-Bob decides to join the network and follows the instructions to install the cLAN tool on his computer.
+Bob decides to join the network and follows the instructions to install the Clan tool on his computer.

-Feeding the invitation link to the cLAN tool, bob registers his machine with the network.
+Feeding the invitation link to the Clan tool, bob registers his machine with the network.

 All programs required to interact with the network will be installed and configured automatically and securely.